 And of course, it’s completely free.

 Want a peek at just some of the things you can do with the new Shorts Camera?
-Click here to see some “Shorts Camera in action” videos on the Flipgrid blog!
+Here is a link to a Flipgrid Mixtape of Video Tutorials of camera features: https://flipgrid.com/+flipgridcamera

 When you first enter the camera, you will see this view.
 From the record view, you will be able to set up a canvas for a live recording or upload a video.
 Flipgrid supports uploads of .MOV, .MP4, and WEBM files.
 One important note: if you exit the video using the x in the upper left corner, you will lose all your work.

 To make recording more streamlined for newer users, Flipgrid has given the camera a facelift.
 They have stored some of the more advanced features in two collapsable menus, the Options and Effects Menus.
 This is great for first time users just looking to record a quick response and not worrying about all of the advanced features.

 While the options menu has a new look, many of the features many may have seen before.
 But, the new clean appearance with icons is much easier to navigate.
 The one new option in the browser version is the ability to mirror the camera.
 That means flipping the image horizontally.
 This will make it much easier to match your movements on screen with your perception of your movement in the real world.

 In the Effects menu, Flipgrid has added a whole host of brand new filters.
 One of the most interesting in BRICKS.
 This puts a filter that makes everything look like Lego blocks.

 A brand new effect is the ability to add a frame to your video.
 These frames border the camera view.
 Some can be used to simply add some stylistic flair to your recording.
 Other frames can set the scene for a video like Jungle, Underwater, or News Report.

 There have been a number of new emoji additions since last year.
 These additions include